C:\> tools\fdimage floppies\kern.flp A:

 Describes what virtualization systems offer, and how they can be used with FreeBSD.

 Describes how to use FreeBSD in languages other than English.
 Covers both system and application level localization.

 - Updating and Upgrading FreeBSD

 Explains the differences between FreeBSD-STABLE, FreeBSD-CURRENT, and FreeBSD releases.
 Describes which users would benefit from tracking a development system and outlines that process.
 Covers the methods users may take to update their system to the latest security release.

-Describes how to configure and use the DTrace tool from Sun™ in FreeBSD.
+Describes how to configure and use the DTrace tool from Sun™ on FreeBSD.
 Dynamic tracing can help locate performance issues, by performing real time system analysis.

-Describes how to use PPP to connect to remote systems with FreeBSD.
+Describes how to use PPP to connect to remote systems in FreeBSD.

 Explains the different components of an email server and dives into simple configuration topics for the most popular mail server software: sendmail.